 Still, BBB accreditation is an important factor to consider when choosing a financial institution.
 And with no review or complaints, it’s hard to say how Choice Financial measures up.

 Is Choice Financial Legit or a Scam?

 If you’re considering using Choice Financial, you may want to read more customer reviews.
-The company has been accused it of being a bait and switch scheme.
+The company has been accused of being a bait-and-switch scheme.

 Choicefinancial.co or choice-financial.net offers a variety of financial services, including loans, credit cards, and investment products.
 However, the company has come under fire for its aggressive sales tactics.

 If you’re considering using this company, do your research and be sure to read the fine print before signing any agreements.

 Have you had a bad experience with them?
 Share your story in the comments below.